adioshun/gitBook_DeepDrive/paper2017-voxelnet.md

 - The FCN is composed of a linear layer, a batch normalization (BN) layer, and a rectified linear unit (ReLU) layer.

-- After obtaining point-wise feature representations, we use element-wise MaxPooling across all $f_i$ associated to $V$ to get the locally aggregated feature ˜f ∈ R m for V.
+- After obtaining point-wise feature representations, we use element-wise MaxPooling across all $f_i$ associated to $V$ to get the locally aggregated feature $\tilde{f} \in R^m$ for V.

+-   Finally, we augment
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE4NjY2NjcxMDJdfQ==
+eyJoaXN0b3J5IjpbMTYzNzEwOTY2MF19
 -->